 • TheBullyProject.com has help for victims, parents, and educators.

-• Fight Crime: Invest in Kids, a nationwide organization of police chiefs and experts designed to prevent millions of young people from going through the agony of bullying, prevent thousands of suicides, and prevent thousands of kids from graduating from an apprenticeship in bullying to a graduate degree in crime and violence.
-See www.FightCrime.org.
+• See www.FightCrime.org Invest in Kids, an organization of police chiefs and experts designed to prevent millions of kids from going through the agony of bullying, and prevent thousands of suicides.